ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

   - /swan-lake/learn/testing-quick-start
 ---

-Ballerina Language has a built-in robust test framework that allows you to achieve multiple levels of the test pyramid including unit testing, integration testing and end to end testing.
-It provides features such as assertions, data providers, mocking and code coverage which enables the programmers to write comprehensive tests.
+Ballerina Language has a built-in robust test framework, which allows you to achieve multiple levels of the test pyramid including unit testing, integration testing, and end to end testing.
+It provides features such as assertions, data providers, mocking, and code coverage, which enables the programmers to write comprehensive tests.

 # Quick Start

-Let’s write a simple Ballerina function that we want to test.
+Let’s write a simple Ballerina function to test it.

 1. First, let’s create a Ballerina project and add a new module.
-Use the ballerina new command to create the project.
+Use the `ballerina new` command to create the project.
 For more information on the command, see [Structuring Ballerina Code](swan-lake/learn/structuring-ballerina-code/).

-    The standard project will hold the below structure.
+    The standard project will hold the structure below.

     ```bash
     project-name/